Yugal-Maurya/Yugal-Maurya/README.md

 ## Hi there 👋

-I,m Yugal Maurya... you can also call me "Yuvotro"
+I'm Yugal Maurya... you can also call me "Yuvotro"

 - 🔭 I’m currently building my portfolio
 - 🌱 I’m currently learning C++ and Game Development...